 A number uniquely identifying a subscription in a GSM or a UMTS mobile network.
 An MSISDN is the phone number associated with a single SIM card, in other words, the number you call or send an SMS message to.

-A mobile message routed from a client or an application and delivered to the end user’s mobile phone.
+A mobile message routed from a client or an application and delivered to the end user’s mobile phone is a called a SMS MT (Mobile Terminated).
+The word Terminated means that the message is terminated (delivered) on a mobile device.
+It is also known as an Outbound SMS.

 A mobile virtual network operator (MVNO) is a company that provides mobile phone service but does not have its own licensed frequency allocation of radio spectrum, nor does it necessarily have the entire infrastructure required to provide mobile telephone service.

-Default sender type of an SMS message in standard MSISDN form.
-Recipients can reply to messages with a numeric sender ID.
+Numeric Sender ID is the default sender type of an SMS message in standard MSISDN form.
+Recipients can reply to messages with a numeric sender ID, meaning that it can be used for two-way messages.

 A feature of SMS-MT that sends over-the-air configuration messages, such as software updates, configuration settings and security locks.

-A one time PIN code is a code that is valid for only one login session or transaction using a mobile phone.
-It is oftenly used in two factor authentication or 2FA to provide an extra layer of security for the user when he uses an ATM machine or tries to login to a service from a different computer.
+A one-time PIN code is a code that is valid for only one login session or transaction using a mobile phone.
+It is often used in two factor authentication or 2FA to provide an extra layer of security for the user when he uses an ATM machine or tries to login to a service from a different computer.

 An outbound message is a message routed from a client or an application and delivered to the end user’s mobile phone.
 It may also be regarded as a Mobile Terminated message or MT, signifying that the endpoint of the message is a mobile phone.